peteroupc/peteroupc.github.io/bernsupp.md

 | 1 | 0 | Algorithm for **certain functions that equal 0 at 0 and 1 at 1**, but with _f_(_&lambda;_) = 1&minus;_f_(_&lambda;_).<br/>Inverted result. |
 | 1 | > 0 and &le; 1 | Algorithm for **certain functions that equal 0 at 0**, but with _f_(_&lambda;_) = 1&minus;_f_(_&lambda;_).<br/>Inverted result. |

-**Specific functions.** My [**GitHub repository**](https://github.com/peteroupc/peteroupc.github.io/blob/master/approxscheme.py) includes SymPy code for a method, `approxscheme2`, to build a polynomial approximation scheme for certain factory functions.
+**Specific functions.** My [**GitHub repository**](https://github.com/peteroupc/peteroupc.github.io/blob/master/approxscheme.py) includes SymPy code for a method, `approxscheme2`, to build a polynomial-building scheme for certain factory functions.

 <a id=Approximate_Bernoulli_Factories></a>
 ## Approximate Bernoulli Factories